-In 1999, Lori Nix transplanted herself to New York City bringing an urban feel to her photos.
-In the series, Some Other Place (2000-2002), neighborhood sidewalks, city parks, and forays into the wilderness were reconstructed, but with a darker sensibility than the earlier series.
-Her subdued color palette and increasingly complex compositions also reflect this change.
+In 1999, Lori Nix and Kathleen Gerber transplanted themselves to New York City, bringing an urban feel to their photos.
+In the series, Some Other Place (2000-2002), neighborhood sidewalks, city parks, and forays into the wilderness were reconstructed, but with a darker sensibility than their earlier series.
+Nix and Gerber’s subdued color palette and increasingly complex compositions also reflect this change.
 In “Uranium Extraction Plant,” an eerily glowing factory perches on the edge of a cliff while translucent deer stand quietly in the stream below.
 “Floater” is at first glance a pleasant, bucolic scene.
 But on closer inspection, a suspicious shape can be found floating in the cattails in the foreground.